Plants in the Philippines Used as Food (As Is or After Processing)

 One of the most widely eaten fruits in the country.
 How to eat Banana:

-- Banana chips, banana cue, turon are porcessed forms of Banana.
+- Banana chips, banana cue, turon are porcessed forms.

 1.3 Papaya